Protein

 liquid meal is highly advisable post-workout for fast absorption

-and the optimum way to get your protein intake is to consume a
+and the ideal way to get your protein intake is to consume a whey

 Post-workout